elomagic/spps-py/README.md

 A symmetrical encryption based on the AES-GCM 256 method is used.
 See also https://en.wikipedia.org/wiki/Galois/Counter_Mode

-By default, the private key is stored in a file "/.sbbs/masterkey" of the user home folder.
+By default, the private key is stored in a file "/.sbbs/settings" of the user home folder.

-Keep in mind that anyone who has access to the user home or relocation folder also has access to the master key !!!!
+Keep in mind that anyone who has access to the user home or relocation folder also has access to the private key !!!!

 ## Example